 Farynor’s bakery was situated in Pudding Lane.
 The fire spread quickly down Pudding Lane and carried on down Fish Hill and towards the Thames.

-The fire continued to spread rapidly, helped by a strong wind from the east; when it reached the Thames it hit warehouses that were stocked with combustible products such as oil and tarrow.
+The fire continued to spread rapidly, helped by a strong wind from the east; when it reached the Thames it hit warehouses that were stocked with combustible products such as oil and tallow.
 Fortunately the fire couldn't spread south of the river because a previous blaze in 1633 had already destroyed a section of London Bridge.

 The Great Fire of London swept through the city in September 1666 devastating many buildings including 13,200 houses, 87 parish churches, The Royal Exchange, Guildhall and St. Paul’s Cathedral, built during the Middle Ages, was totally destroyed.